prologuephp/alerts/readme.md

 [![Packagist Version](https://img.shields.io/packagist/v/prologue/alerts.svg?style=flat-square)](https://packagist.org/packages/prologue/alerts)
 [![Total Downloads](https://img.shields.io/packagist/dt/prologue/lock.svg?style=flat-square)](https://packagist.org/packages/prologue/alerts)

-Global site messages in Laravel 6.
+Global site messages in Laravel 7, 6 and 5.
 Helps trigger notification bubbles with a simple API, both in the current page, and in the next page (using flash data).

 Created by [Dries Vints](https://github.com/driesvints) - he first got the idea after [a blog post](http://toddish.co.uk/blog/global-site-messages-in-laravel-4/) by [Todd Francis](http://toddish.co.uk/).
 This package uses much of the concepts of his blog post as well as the concept of alert levels which [Illuminate's Log package](https://github.com/illuminate/log) uses.
 Maintained by [Cristian Tabacitu](tabacitu) thanks to its use in [Backpack for Laravel](http://backpackforlaravel.com/).